MrAlpha786/termux-fingerprint-lock/README.md

 ***Note: Removing lock will remove all files.
 To install again you have to follow the above instructions.***

+**Make sure you are in the same directory where the setup is saved.**

+Enter the command below:

 ```bash
 bash setup
 ```